1. Commitment and Expectations

 Once students are matched, they will make contact with the organisation to arrange a time to meet and have an initial interview with you.
 This is a time to get to know one another, assess suitability and confirm any other arrangements needed prior to the placement starting.

-Placements are a minimum of 500 hours, the number of weeks depending on the year of study and whether the placement is full or part time.
-Please refer to our Key Dates 2019 (PDF 90KB) for full details.
-The AASW sets the standards for Social Work Education and student placements within the ASWEAS guidelines (2012).
+Placements are a minimum of 500 hours, 14 weeks full time and 23 weeks part time.
+The AASW sets the standards for Social Work Education and student placements within the ASWEAS standards (2020).

 Students are not able to work more than 8 hours per day (minimum 30 minutes lunch break) and no less than 6 hours per day.
-These hours must be completed within the normal working hours / days of the organisation hosting the placement.
 If your agency operates after normal business hours (9-5pm) please advise of this when you make your offer, and we will take this into consideration when matching a student to your organisation, in order to enable availability for this.

-The UTAS Field Education staff are happy to discuss your vision for the type of student you would like, and will endeavour to take this into account when matching students and host agencies.
+The UTAS Field Education staff are happy to discuss your vision for the type of student you would like, and will endeavour to take this into account when matching students to organisations.
 Some questions to consider might be:

-- If this agency were to take a student on placement, what characteristics would you most like the student to have?
+- If this agency were to take students on placement, what characteristics would you most like the student to have?

-- If this agency were to take a student on placement, what characteristics would you least like the student to have?
+- If this agency were to take students on placement, what characteristics would you least like the student to have?

-- Are there any issues in your agency at the moment that might impact on a student, ie staffing, resources?
-If so, what implications may this have for your choice of student?
+- Are there any issues in your agency at the moment that might impact on students, ie staffing, resources, remote working?
+If so, what implications may this have for you offering placements?

-- Are there staff within the organisation that have the time to provide support to a student, either on a task basis or provide social work supervision requirements?
+- Are there staff within the organisation that have the time to provide regular support to a student, guiding them with oversight and mentoring?

 - Would it be better for your agency to have more than one student, in order to enhance project work and support one another?